John 19:1-42 - Outline of John (Book Notes menu page)

 If Passover occurred on a Friday, the following day would naturally be the sabbath.
 But this sabbath was a special (high) day (v.31).
 The day of Passover itself was regarded as a sabbath.
 But the following day, the first day of Unleavened Bread was a 'holy convocation' unto the Lord.

-about the sixth hour - Around 6 am, Pilate was pushing the proceedings against Jesus toward conclusion,
+about the sixth hour - Around 6 am, Pilate was pushing to conclude the proceedings against Jesus,

 as required by the Jewish leaders, to accommodate the Passover celebrations.